emileaben/ixp-country-jedi/README.md

 Scripts depend on this convention.

+Dependencies on external python modules are in 'requirements.txt', so you can run
+    pip install -r requirements.txt to fulfill these.

 Before you use the scripts, create a config file specifying what mesh you'd want to do.

 config.json